Career Definition for a Materials Management Clerk

 Bookkeeping, Accounting and Auditing Clerk

 Some of these clerks secure positions with a high school diploma and learn skills on the job, while others have completed postsecondary accounting courses or programs.
 Their work involves updating financial statements, recording financial transactions and guaranteeing accuracy of organizations' financial records.
-The number of available positions should grow at the average rate of 11% during the 2012-2022 decade, according to the BLS.
-As of May 2012, the annual median salary for bookkeeping, accounting and auditing clerks was $35,170, or $16.91 per hour, per the BLS.
+The number of available positions should drop at a rate of 8% during the 2014-2024 decade, according to the BLS.
+As of May 2015, the annual median salary for bookkeeping, accounting and auditing clerks was $37,250, per the BLS.

 General Office Clerk